-- a. we cannot be held liable for damage incurred by you as a result of any action or omission on the part of your healthcare provider: - our liability, if any, for damage resulting from our own shortcomings shall be limited to the amount of the costs we would have had to reimburse if the healthcare insurance had been executed properly, unless in the case of wilful misconduct or gross negligence.
+- a. we cannot be held liable for damage incurred by you as a result of any action or omission on the part of your care provider; - our liability, if any, for damage resulting from our own shortcomings is limited to the amount of the costs we would have had to reimburse if the healthcare insurance had been executed properly, except in the case of wilful misconduct or gross negligence.